Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: Introduction

-We now bound the number of $\SL_3(\Z)$-equivalence classes of integral ternary cubic forms having bounded height that are strongly irreducible but not totally irreducible, i.e., those integral ternary cubic forms whose associated cubic curves have no rational flex in $\P^2$, but whose Jacobians contain a nontrivial $3$-torsion point. \begin{lemma} The number of $\SL_3(\Z)$-equivalence classes of integral ternary cubic forms that are strongly irreducible but not totally irreducible having height bounded by $X$ is $o(X^{5/6})$. \end{lemma} \begin{proof} By Equation (\ref{eqavgimp}) and Lemma \ref{lemnoirred}, it suffices to prove the estimate
+Since $s_p\gg 1/p$, it follows that $\prod_{p\equiv 1\!\!\!\pmod{3}}(1-s_p)$ diverges, and hence the left hand side of (\ref{eqsec2lempr}) is $o(X^{5/6})$ as required. $\Box$ We may use the same method to bound the number of $\SL_3(\Z)$-orbits on strongly irreducible integral ternary cubic forms having bounded height and nontrivial stabilizer in $\PGL_3(\Q)$, i.e., integral ternary cubic forms of bounded height whose associated cubic curves have no rational flex in $\P^2$, but whose Jacobians possess a nontrivial $3$-torsion point defined over $\Q$. \begin{lemma} Let $V_\Z^\bigstab$ denote the set of elements in $V_\Z$ whose stabilizer in $\PGL_3(\Q)$ is nontrivial.
+Then $N(V_\Z^\bigstab;X)=o(X^{5/6})$. \end{lemma} \begin{proof} By Equation (\ref{eqavgimp}) and Lemma \ref{lemnoirred}, it suffices to prove the estimate

 The Jacobian of a form $f\in V_\Z$ may be embedded in $\P^2$ as a Weierstrass elliptic curve $\Jac(f)$ via the equation